Yufang-Liu/clip_hallucination/README.md

-# Code Name
+# Investigating and Mitigating Object Hallucinations in Pretrained Vision-Language (CLIP) Models

-This repo provides the source code & data of our paper:
+This repo provides the source code & data of our paper: Investigating and Mitigating Object Hallucinations in Pretrained Vision-Language (CLIP) Models

 <img src="./assets/overview.png" alt="image-overview" style="zoom:80%;" />